Plant Schedules: Getting Started

 If you open the Preferences and notice that the buttons and options are grayed out and you can't make changes, the current Preference Set may be restricted.
 More information

-For more information, see our Limiting the Plant Schedule Using Work Areas documentation page.
+For more information, see our documentation on:

 Plant Schedules will reflect the current status of our Plant Outlines tool.
 If you place a Plant Schedule with outlines turned on, the plant symbols in the schedule will include outlines.
 Similarly, if you place a schedule with outlines turned off, the plant symbols in the schedule will not have outlines.